LeoHalb/FyneForeground/README.md

 A more elaborate solution could involve using gRPC instead of HTTP, or even facilitating direct function calls from the Android activity to the service, but I couldn't figure out the latter yet...

+## What is this for?

+Running this app without the HTTP server in the foreground service would only work if you keep the app open and the screen on.
+Minutes after you would send the app to the background, the Android OS would kill the app.

+This is what the foreground service does: it keeps the process alive in the background, allowing the timer to keep ticking and the notification to keep updating, even when the app is not in the foreground.

 ## Overview

 The app displays a simple stopwatch.
 On desktop, it runs entirely in Go.
 On Android, the timer state is kept alive by an Android foreground service (`GoForegroundService`) so the clock keeps ticking even when the app is backgrounded.